What do you do when a client won't pay what they owe? This step-by-step guide illuminates the B2B debt collection process.

-There are many aspects to running a business, but the most simple bottom line is that you provide services or products in exchange for payments collected from clients.
+There are many aspects of running a business, but the bottom line is that you provide services or products in exchange for payment from clients.
 Clients can be individual consumers, or your company might do contract work for other businesses.
 Another reality of many businesses is that obligations under contracts may often go unfulfilled, and nonpayment of business-to-business (B2B) debts can put the success of a company in jeopardy.

-Demand for Payment
+Demand for payment

 The demand letter should do the following:

 - Inform the business that an attorney is trying to collect their debt.

 - Give them the opportunity to respond to deny the debt.

 - Give them the option to discuss alternative solutions to resolve the debt, including partial forgiveness or payment arrangements.